chesahkalu/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 - High Availabilty
 - Ports

-At the end of this project I was able to explain, without the help of Google:
+At the end of this project we were able to explain, without the help of Google:
 - You must be able to draw a diagram covering the web stack you built with the sysadmin/devops track projects
 - You must be able to explain what each component is doing
 - You must be able to explain system redundancy